 Coming up next is ranking in the search engines.
-The SEO plugin is must-have.
+The SEO plugin is a must-have.
 Yoast is one of the most popular options.
-It helps to tailor your content to the search engine requirements so you get ranked higher.
+It helps to tailor your content to the search engine requirements, so you get ranked higher.
 You can install a free version with essential functions.
 Or buy a paid Yoast version with advanced features for $49.

 Also, let's not forget about marketing plugins like email campaigns and social media.